govuk-one-login/onboarding-self-service-experience/README.md

 To install and run DynamoDB local for session storage.
-Download and install Docker desktop - https://www.docker.com/products/docker-desktop/. cd ./backend/dynamo-db/ docker-compose up - This will spin up the local dynamoDB and switch SESSION_LOCAL flag true in .env file to use local DDB storage
+Download and install Docker desktop - https://www.docker.com/products/docker-desktop/. cd ./backend/dynamo-db/ docker-compose up - This will spin up the local dynamoDB.
 ```

 ## Configure and run the application